 The Columbia is one of the world’s largest, most powerful rivers.
 A system of flood-control infrastructure–hidden in plain sight–protects the Portland region from devastating floods.
 But the climate is changing and extreme weather threatens vulnerable communities, water quality, and the natural environment.
 The system is over 100 years old and requires upgrades.

 IT'S HAPPENED BEFORE

 On Memorial Day in 1948, the western end of the levee system collapsed under pressure from the Columbia River.
-This flooded the City of Vanport, killing at least 15 people, leaving scores more injured, and displacing over 18,000 people in less than an hour.
+This flooded the City of Vanport, killing 15 people, leaving scores more injured, and displacing over 18,000 people in less than an hour.
 Our region has suffered six major floods in the last 125 years.
 Experts predict that flooding will now occur with more frequency and intensity due extreme weather in a changing climate.
 No major improvements have been made to our flood-control infrastructure since the Vanport Flood, and our system no longer meets federal standards.
 Unless we act now, it’s just a question of time before it happens again.